The best bars, restaurants and pubs for a proper good day out...

 Ca Phe Viet, 74-86 Oldham Rd, Manchester M4 5EB

-Helmed by former NOMA chef Simon Martin, Mana has brought a massive slice of fine dining sophistication to the streets of Ancoats with their 19 Course Taster Menu.
-Probably one of the most ambitious projects to hit Manchester in years, Mana have been impressing critics and diners alike, including our very own Kate Tighe who tried it out earlier this year.
-Instead of continuing to waffle on – just read her review…
+Helmed by former NOMA chef Simon Martin, Mana has brought a massive slice of fine dining sophistication to the streets of Ancoats and it became the first restuarnt in Manchester to grab a Michelin star in about a gazillion years back in 2019.
+Probably one of the most ambitious projects to hit Manchester in years, Mana have been impressing critics and diners alike and is somewhere you just have to visit once in your life.

 Mana, 42 Blossom St, Manchester M4 6BF